Flajt/markdown_notifier/README.md

 ## Additional information

 The package is currently rather bare bones, so if you need something feel free to open an issue and I will implement it if it's usefull, or implement it yourself if you can.
 The codebase is rather simple, so it should be easy to contribute.
-(If you do open a PR against the dev branch)
 <br>

 If you need donation buttons in your app consider checking out my other package here on [pub.dev](https://pub.dev/packages/flutter_donation_buttons)